rgwch/Lucinda/readme.md

 (The name is short for "lucene powered file indexa")

+### Why not use Solr directly?

+While Solr does a great job indexing and retrieving documents, it does not take care about the document files themselves.
+For an in-house document store it is often preferred to have the document management system handle adding, modifying and removing files as well.
+Lucinda adds this capability to Solr.

 ## Features

 * Indexes a directory recursively in-place.
 Adds Text layers to image-only documents (e.g. from scanners), making them searchable and indexable.
 Resulting documents are stored as [PDF/A](https://en.wikipedia.org/wiki/PDF/A).